+918800445497

 Step 6: Analyse and Validate the Report

-Assure all figures for consistency.
+Ensure all figures are consistent.
 The Balance Sheet must tally, ratios must be within acceptable limits, and cash flows must show sufficient repayment capacity.
 A chartered accountant or financial consultant, such as Lekhakar, can assist in reviewing the report before submission.

-An organized Project Report for bank financing typically involves the following segments:
+An organised Project Report for bank financing typically involves the following segments:

-Promoter's Profile - Educational adaptation, experience, and track record of the business owner.
+Educational background, experience, and track record of the business owner.

 Common Faults to Avoid in CMA Data and Project Reports